SAP-samples/datahub-integration-examples/PandasDataframeOperators/README.md

-# Data Intelligence Pandas (DI_pandas)
+# Pandas DataFrame Operators
-Are a set of operators that can be implemented on SAP Data Intelligence.
+Are a set of operators that can be implemented on SAP Data Hub/SAP Data Intelligence.
 These operators help to create Pandas DataFrames from CSV-strings or byte-encoded data.

 Example graph with creating DataFrames, sampling, joining, selecting and creating CSV:
 ![Example pipeline: Create POS](images/CreatePOS_pipeline.png)

 The list of operators are constantly growing and will never be complete.
 In any case it should provide you the idea how to develop quickly similar pandas operators that suits your requirements.
-At the end of the README.md you find a documention with common feautes and some practices of how it was developed.
+At the end of the README.md you find a documention with common features and some practices of how it was developed.

 More on the pandas project and the benefits it provides to high-performance data structures and analysis you find at https://pandas.pydata.org.